What to Consider When Gifting a Car in Ontario

 Buying Car Insurance for a Gifted Car

 As we already know, driving in Ontario or any other Canadian province without insurance is illegal.
 Therefore, when you give your car to a family member, you must ensure that the new owner purchases car insurance.
-If they already have some, they have 14 days to register the vehicle with their insurance provider.
+The recipient must have valid auto insurance before registering the vehicle in their name at ServiceOntario.

 If it is the first car you receive, we recommended that you consider having comprehensive coverage, this will give you greater coverage if you do get into an accident.
 Car insurance rates for young or new drivers are usually very expensive so make sure you compare the rates of several insurance providers.